 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

 UPDATE: This recipe was successfully used as the base for a very good light fruitcake too.
+It’s already incredibly popular with our followers.
 Get that recipe here.

 - 2 cups water

 - 1 cup butter